Vegan Fig and Frangipane Tart

 Homemade or shop-bought fig jam – I’ve used my homemade fig jam in this recipe (see recipe), but if you don’t want to make your own, you could use any shop-bought fig jam or preserve.

-Ground Almond – the ground almonds are what gives the frangipane a velvety and light texture.
+Ground Almonds – the ground almonds are what gives the frangipane a velvety and light texture.

 Baking powder - additional raising agents will lighten the texture of the frangipane.